-Whether you’re looking to create a more open kitchen or you want a way to store items in your office, floating shelves are a versatile option.
-Shelves can be used in many ways, to store items, to accent spaces, and to enhance decor.
+Whether you’re looking to create an open kitchen or you want a way to store items in your office, floating shelves are a versatile option.
+Shelves can be used in many ways: to store items, to accent spaces and to enhance the decor.

-Floating shelves are a popular way to introduce these attributes, because they take up less visual space than traditional shelving.
-And when you make those shelves out of reclaimed barn wood, you not only get all the benefits, you also get the beauty and environmentally friendly attributes of reclaimed wood as well.
+Floating shelves are a popular way to introduce these attributes because they take up less visual space than traditional shelving.
+When you make those shelves out of reclaimed barn wood, you not only get all the benefits, you also get the beauty and environmentally friendly attributes of reclaimed wood as well.
 And a wood wall shelf is an easy diy update that can truly transform a space!

 Reclaimed Barn Wood Shelves

 Reclaimed barn wood shelves started their life more than 100 years ago.
 They were cut, milled, and used to create barns and other old buildings.
-Many of the signs of their harvesting, milling, and use are still visible on the surface of the wood.
-This includes rough saw marks - lines and circular marks left by the saws that first milled the wood.
+Many of the signs of their harvesting, milling and use are still visible on the surface of the wood.
+This includes rough saw marks from when the wood was first milled.

 Despite their age, reclaimed wood shelves have decades or more of use left in them.
 They’ve been cleaned, cut and grouped by species and size.
 Now, they’re ready for use in a new environment where their unique marks, age and patina can enhance their surroundings, while they provide much-needed storage to your home or business.

 Benefits of Floating Shelves

 Rustic wood floating shelves have become increasingly popular in many areas over the last several years.
 They’re turning up in homes, restaurants and offices and they come in a wide range of sizes and styles.

-In a small space, like a kitchen, floating shelves give you necessary storage, but visually open up the space.
-For areas that need visible storage, but don’t necessarily have a lot of room, such as restaurant bars, consignment shops, and small boutique stores, floating shelves let you display your items, but take up fraction of the space of a full-sized cabinet.
+In a small space like a kitchen, floating shelves give you necessary storage, but visually open up the space.
+For areas that need visible storage, but don’t necessarily have a lot of room, such as restaurant bars, consignment shops and small boutique stores, floating shelves let you display your items, but take up a fraction of the space of a full-sized cabinet.